 Last Updated on

-WHY GO: While Longwood Gardens and QVC are the most visited attractions in nearby Brandywine Valley, lesser known but just as worthy gems beckon visitors to Northern Chester County PA.
+WHY GO: While Longwood Gardens is the most visited attraction in nearby Brandywine Valley, lesser known but just as worthy gems beckon visitors to Northern Chester County PA.

-There’s a a 35-acre “pleasure garden” favored by Martha Stewart and Brits; two tiny “Brigadoon”-like hamlets with world-renowned cred; the place where an iconic campy horror movie was filmed; and a still operating tavern trashed by the Red Coats.
+There’s a a 35-acre “pleasure garden” favored by Martha Stewart and Brits; two tiny “Brigadoon”-like hamlets with world-renowned cred; the place where an iconic campy horror movie was filmed; and ruins of a medical hospital commissioned by George Washington.

 Here, the Getaway Mavens discover Yellow Springs (aka Chester Springs), St. Peter’s Village, Chanticleer Gardens, and more.
 You want offbeat?
 You got it!

 To get the most out of a Chester County PA Visit, refer to this Brandywine Valley companion piece.